inezpereira/spmStructsAndObjects/NMM_CMC_NMDA/DCM.md

 |    ├─── nt								# Length of vector of trial indices based on condition labels (length of nt is equal to the number of conditions)
 |    ├─── code								# ??
 In my model: 'Undefined'.
 Trial codes evaluated (spm_dcm_csd_data.m)
 |    ├─── scale								# ??
 In my model: 1
 |    ├─── X0								# Basis functions for Discrete Cosine Transform.
 But for what?
+In spm_nlsi_GN.m, this is documented as confounds or null space.
 |    ├─── R: = speye(Ns) - X0*X0'
 |    ├─── Hz								# Frequency bins
 |    ├─── csd								# cross spectral density over sources